Saturday, 18 May 2019

 Some of the salient features of this temple are…

-The temple is facing east with an entrance Rajagopuram base on the west on the banks of river Swarnamukhi.
-The Tamil inscription tablets are installed ( in the outer prakaram ) on the right immediately after the entrance.
-In the outer prakaram sannadhi for Sri Valli Devasena Subramaniyar, Sri Anandavalli, Suryan ( life size ), balipeedam, dwajasthambam and Rishabam.
+The temple faces east with an entrance to Rajagopuram on the west, on the banks of the Swarnamukhi River.
+The Tamil inscription tablets are installed (in the outer praharam) on the right immediately after the entrance.
+In the outer praharam sannadhi for Sri Valli Devasena Subramaniyar, Sri Anandavalli, Suryan (life-size), balipeedam, dwajasthambam, and Rishabam.

 ARCHITECTURE

 An open mandapa is at the entrance to the sanctum sanctorum on the south side.
-The Sanctum Sanctorum is on a simple pada bandha adhistanam with 3 patta kumudam.
-The Bhitti starts with Vedhika.
-Vishnu kantha pilasters are on the Bhitti with Kalasam, Kudam, mandi, palakai.
-The sanctum sanctorum consists of an apsidal sanctum ( semi circular shape), antarala and ardha mandapam.
+The sanctum sanctorum is on a simple pada bandha adhistanam with 3 patta kumudam.
+The bhitti starts with vedikai.
+Vishnu kantha pilasters are on the bhitti with kalasam, kudam, mandi, and palakai.
+The sanctum sanctorum consists of an apsidal sanctum (semi-circular shape), antarala, and ardha mandapam.

 adhistanam- moat form